Ayşe Sultan (daughter of Ahmed I): 4th marriage

 Only a month after the murder of Hafiz Pasha during a Janissary revolt against her brother Murad IV, Ayşe was betrothed to Murtaza Pasha (d.
 1636), beylerbey of Diyarbekir and Vizier, the nuptials though not being held until his arrival at the imperial capitol of Constantinople in 1635.

 This old and ailing husband who she strongly disliked, according to Venetian reports, died – thus saving her from a unhappy life – during Murad's military campaign against Revan, which took place in the course of the Ottoman–Safavid War (1623–1639).
-She was widowed at his death in April 1636.

 5th and 6th marriage

-She was next married in 1639 to Ahmed Pasha (d.1644), beylerbey of Aleppo and Damascus, who died in 1644.
+She was next married in 1639 to Ahmed Pasha, beylerbey of Aleppo and Damascus, who died in 1644.
 Her daily stipend during this time was 430 aspers.

-In March 1645 she married Voynuk Ahmed Pasha, beylerbey of Adana, Vizier, Admiral of the Fleet12/22 June 1648 – 28 July 1649.
-She widowed on 28 July 1649.
+In March 1645, she married Voynuk Ahmed Pasha, beylerbey of Adana, Vizier, Admiral of the Fleet12/22 June 1648 – 28 July 1649.
+She was widowed on 28 July 1649.

 In 1643, early in the reign of her brother Ibrahim "the Mad", Ayşe is recorded, like her sisters Fatma Sultan and Hanzade Sultan, as receiving the maximum daily stipend for imperial princesses of the time, namely 400 aspers; yet, later, in circa 1647, the three of them as well as their niece, Murad's daughter Kaya Sultan, were subjected, on what was another assault of the protocol on Ibrahim's part, to the indignity of subordination to his concubines.
 He took away their lands and jewels (presumably to award them to his Hasekis), and made them serve Hümaşah Sultan, the concubine he married, by standing at attention like servants while she ate and fetching and holding the soap, basin and pitcher of water with which she washed her hands.

 Because of what he believed was their failure to serve his beloved Hümaşah properly, the Sultan then banished them to Edirne Palace.

 7th marriage

-Some five or six years after her sixth husband, Voynuk Ahmed Pasha, died in battle by rifle fire during the Cretan War (1645–1669) in 1654 or 1655, Ayşe was betrothed to rebel Ibşir Mustafa Pasha (d.
+Some five or six years after Voynuk Ahmed Pasha died in battle by rifle fire during the Cretan War (1645–1669) in 1654 or 1655, Ayşe was betrothed to rebel Ibşir Mustafa Pasha (d.
 11 May 1655).
 Thanks to her appeal, Mustafa Pasha was given the post of Grand Vizier.

 She apparently anxiously awaited her intended husband's arrival – which he delayed for months – for she dispatched several emissaries to bring him to the capital.
 Her head servant, Mercan Ağa, finally succeeded in the task, and when Ibşir and his troops reached her palace in Üsküdar, she treated him and the statesmen that had come to receive him to a great banquet, "like a feast of Hatem Tay", according to Evliya Çelebi.
 Their wedding took place on 28 February 1655.
 Their life together was short, ending upon his execution in May of the same year.

 8th marriage

 In 1656 she married for the eighth and last time, with Ermeni Süleyman Pasha.
-She died the follow year.
+She died the following year.